nlp4fun/nlp4fun.github.io/README.md

 > id solution score rank time

-Values must be saparated by a whitespace character and time must be reported in milliseconds.
+Values must be separated by a whitespace character and time must be reported in milliseconds.
 For example:

 > 3fc953bd-bd48-4fb9-a86c-bd979c1b5c3f porta 0.978 1 3459<br>
 3fc953bd-bd48-4fb9-a86c-bd979c1b5c3f chiesa 0.932 2 3251<br>